kislyuk/watchtower/README.rst

 Watchtower, in turn, is a lightweight adapter between the `Python logging system
 <https://docs.python.org/library/logging.html>`_ and CloudWatch Logs.
 It uses the `boto3 AWS SDK
 <https://github.com/boto/boto3>`_, and lets you plug your application logging directly into CloudWatch without the need
-to install a system-wide log collector.
+to install a system-wide log collector like `awscli-cwlogs <https://pypi.python.org/pypi/awscli-cwlogs>`.
 It aggregates logs into batches to avoid sending an API request per each log message, while guaranteeing a delivery deadline (60 seconds by default).

 Installation
 ~~~~~~~~~~~~